cloudmesh-community/book/chapters/arch.md

 One of the issues we see today is that it is unrealistic to assume clouds are only provided by one vendor, or that they have all the same interface.
-Each vendor is advertising their special servicies to distinguish themself s from the competitors.
+Each vendor is advertising their special services to distinguish themselves from the competitors.
 For the end user and the developer that projects the problem of vendor lockin.
 However, we need to be aware of efforts that allow an easy of such vendor lockin while for example providing multi cloud solutions.
 Such solutions integrate